bibleexchange/church_ministry__textbook/sw/0601_characteristics-of-a-good-leader.md

 ### Maana rahisi ya 3: Kiongozi lazima awe mwaminifu kwa mke wake

 "This would allow for the possibility of an overseer being remarried after a death, divorce, or possibly adultery in the distant past but would disallow polygamy and sexual immorality (even if the overseer were not married, since the guidelines would be no less stringent for the unmarried than the married)."<sup>[9]</sup>
-“Hii ingeruhusu uwezekano wa mwangalizi kuweza kuoa tena baada ya kifo, talaka au uzinzi lakini ingekataza ndoa za mitara na uasherati (hata kama maaskofu hawakuwa wameoa, kwa kuwa miongozo isingekuwa imewafunga wasiooa Zaidi ya waliooa.”<sup>[9]</sup>
+"Hii ingeruhusu uwezekano wa mwangalizi kuweza kuoa tena baada ya kifo, talaka au uzinzi lakini ingekataza ndoa za mitara na uasherati (hata kama maaskofu hawakuwa wameoa, kwa kuwa miongozo isingekuwa imewafunga wasiooa Zaidi ya waliooa)."<sup>[9]</sup>

 ### Possible meaning 4: The Leader must not marry again